 Cash flow interruptions that affect any business in a supply chain can have serious adverse effects on your business.
-Just ask anyone who had dealings with the Cooper & Oxley.
+Just ask anyone who had dealings with Cooper & Oxley.
 While many tools exist to address cash flow issues within your own business, few business owners take serious steps to stabilise their supply chains.
 As recent research in Australia and elsewhere shows, a large percentage of businesses increase the risk of dangerous disruptions by paying supplier invoices late.
-A Supply Chain Finance solution aims to change that by giving customers the power to protect not only their own cash flow, but also that of their suppliers.
+A Supply Chain Finance solution aims to change that by giving customers the power to protect not only their own cash flow but also that of their suppliers.

 Empowering suppliers to stabilise their business

 Supply Chain Finance is a tool that allows businesses to work with their suppliers to help stabilise their cash flow.
 Specifically, it allows your suppliers to take early payments on demand for their invoices in exchange for a small early settlement discount.
-Those early supplier payments are financed through a ‘credit fund’ and repaid later – when your own cash flow permits.
-This allows the suppliers that you rely on access to the funds they need them, without placing any additional financial strain on your cash flow.
-Small business suppliers who are sometimes forced to wait weeks or months for desperately needed payments can use this to address cash flow shortages that would otherwise be a serious threat to their business.
+Those early supplier payments are financed through a ‘credit fund’ and repaid later.
+When your own cash flow permits.
+This allows the suppliers that you rely on access to the funds they need them.
+Without placing any additional financial strain on your cash flow.
+Small business suppliers who are sometimes forced to wait weeks or months for desperately needed payments can use this to address cash flow shortages.
+That would otherwise be a serious threat to their business.
 As a result, they’ll be a more viable supplier which reduces the chance of disruption to your business.